Battle of Saint-Aubin-du-Cormier (1488): Causes

 Brittany, Burgundy, and England had been repeatedly allied to resist the expansion of the French state.
 In the aftermath of the death of Charles the Bold of Burgundy in 1477, the Burgundian threat to French power was all-but eliminated.
 Brittany became the main base for the feudal aristocrats in the League of the Public Weal, an alliance founded by Charles the Bold to resist the centralisation of power in the king.

 By 1488 the regime of Duke Francis had been severely weakened by conflict between his prime-minister Pierre Landais and a group of aristocrats led by the Prince of Orange John IV of Chalon-Arlay.
 Landais was keen to strengthen ties with England.
 His opponents secured French support for an armed incursion to overthrow and execute Landais in 1485, after which Jean de Rieux became de facto chief minister.

 Francis was keen to secure the independence of Brittany and to construct a network of alliances to achieve that objective, offering the prospect of marriage to his daughter and heir Anne of Brittany to several possible allies.
-Rebel lords from the League, notably Louis d'Orleans, had sought sanctuary in Brittany.
+Rebel lords from the League, notably Louis d'Orléans, had sought sanctuary in Brittany.
 The French saw this as a violation of royal rights, and demanded the return of the lords, asserting that they had the right to take them by force if Francis refused.